chainwayxyz/citrea-docs/community/citrea-meetups/resources.md

 We deeply value the content quality & speaker knowledge for Citrea meetups.
 Therefore, here are some helpful links that you and the speaker can utilize for the meetups.

 These slides are prepared to give some ideas.
-While they're available to be used in the meetup, preparing an original talk is quite encouraged.
+While they're available to be used in the meetup, preparing an original talk is **quite encouraged**.
+You can make a copy of below and edit from there.

 ## Sample slides

-> Links below are not public at the moment - TODO.

 - [An introduction to blockchains & Citrea](https://docs.google.com/presentation/d/1IpHKM3A86zdE848NSQtQepNJzY9Y-1pyDiv0-Vyo3Gw/edit?usp=sharing): A sample community meetup presentation for everyone